google/log4jscanner/README.md

 See the `examples/` directory for full programs.

-## False negatives

-This scanner does not yet detect vulnerable log4j versions before log4j 2.1.

 ## False positives

 False positives have been observed for the scanner.
 Use caution when rewriting